ProgrammerGeek123/SubLilyPond/readme.md

 ### Scheme code embedded in LilyPond

 Since no Scheme syntax definition is currently available for Sublime Text 2 or 3, SubLilyPond parses embedded Scheme code using the Lisp syntax definition.
 Scheme is a Lisp dialect, of course, and this workaround has caused no glitches so far.

+### New in version 2.2

+- Added sublime-build file.
+Verified for macOS 10.15 only.

 ### New in version 2.1.1